 “All I Wanted” by Paramore

-Performed by the Vitamin String Quartet, this one is used in the scene where Violet and Marcus Anderson kiss for the first time.
+Performed by Vitamin String Quartet, this one is used in the scene where Violet and Marcus Anderson kiss for the first time.

 Episode 4